 Submissions that require further elaboration, or are not successful, will be followed up on by a member of the OakvilleReady Judging Panel.
 Unsuccessful applicants may submit an appeal to the OakvilleReady Judging Panel in the case where it can be demonstrated that the information in the application was misunderstood in the assessment process.
-All appeals will be reviewed by the Halton Environmental Network team.
+All appeals will be reviewed by the Executive Director of the Halton Environmental Network.